Data Dependency on Measurement Uncertainties in Speaker Recognition Evaluation

-The National Institute of Standards and Technology conducts an ongoing series of Speaker Recognition Evaluations (SRE).
-Speaker detection performance is measured using a detection cost function defined as a weighted sum of the probabilities of type I and type II errors.
+The National Institute of Standards and Technology (NIST) has been conducting an ongoing series of Speaker Recognition Evaluations (SRE).
+Speaker detection performance is measured using a detection cost function defined as a weighted sum of the probabilities of type I error and of type II error.
 The sampling variability can result in measurement uncertainties.
-In our prior study, the data independency was assumed in using the nonparametric two-sample bootstrap method to compute the standard errors (SE) of the detection cost function based on our extensive bootstrap variability studies in ROC analysis on large datasets.
-In this article, the data dependency caused by multiple uses of the same subjects is taken into account.
-The data are grouped into target sets and non-target sets, and each set contains multiple scores.
-One-layer and two-layer bootstrap methods are proposed based on whether the two-sample bootstrap resampling takes place only on target sets and non-target sets, or subsequently on target scores and non-target scores within the sets, respectively.
+Thus, the uncertainties of the detection cost functions must be taken into consideration in SRE.
+In our prior study, the data independence was assumed while applying the nonparametric two-sample bootstrap methods based on our extensive bootstrap variability studies on large datasets to compute the standard errors (SE) of detection cost functions.
+In this article, the data dependency caused by multiple usages of the same subjects is taken into account.
+Hence, the data are grouped into target sets and non-target sets, and each set contains multiple scores.
+One-layer and two-layer bootstrap methods are proposed based on whether the two-sample bootstrap resampling takes place only on target sets and non-target sets, respectively, or subsequently on target scores and non-target scores in the sets.
 The SEs of the detection cost function using these two methods along with those with the assumption of data independency are compared.
-It is found that the data dependency increases both estimated SEs and the variations of SEs.
-Some suggestions regarding the test design are provided.
+It is found that taking account of the data dependency increases the estimated SEs.
+Thus, in order to obtain more accurate measures in SRE, the data should be sampled as randomly as possible.
+Based on our research, some suggestions regarding the test design are provided.

 , Martin, A.

 , Greenberg, C.

 and Kacker, R.